lostintangent/gistpad/README.md

 - `GistPad > Playground: Layout` - Specifies how to layout the editor windows when opening a playground.
 Can be set to one of the following values:

   - `grid`: Opens a 2x2 grid of editors, with the editors and preview window occupying an equal amount of space.
+  - `preview`: Simply opens the full-screen preview window.
+This is useful for interacting with complex playgrounds or viewing other's playgrouds.
   - `splitLeft` _(default)_: Opens a split-level layout, with the editors vertically stacked on the left, and the preview occupying the full IDE height on the right.
   - `splitRight`: Opens a split-level layout, with the editors vertically stacked on the right, and the preview occupying the full IDE height on the left.
   - `splitTop` _(default)_: Opens a split-level layout, with the editors horizontally stacked on the top, and the preview occupying the full IDE width on the bottom.